Auditing Services for Labuan Companies — CWC & ENG PLT

 • undertaking business activities listed in the P.U.
 (A) 423 and;

-• fulfilled substance requirements (number of full time employee in Labaun & minimum operating expenditure incurred in Labaun)
+• fulfilled substance requirements (number of full time employee in Labaun & minimum operating expenditure incurred in Labuan)

 The other list of business activities (other than licensed entities) recognised in P.U.
 (A) 423 includes: